-Leanne wants to write off the inventory value for the garden gnomes and statues and this will decrease the amount of her payment to James.
-According to ASPE inventory would be valued at the lower of cost and net realizable value.
+Elicia wants to write off the inventory value for the garden gnomes and statues and this will decrease the amount of the payment to Dabika.
+According to ASPE, inventory would be valued at the lower of cost and net realizable value.
 Even though this inventory has been sitting in the gardening centre there is still a few being sold each year.
-This indicates there is still some value and they should not be written off to zero.
+This indicates there is still some value associated with the inventory and therefore it should not be written down to zero.
 It should be determined what the net realizable value of this inventory is to determine the amount of the write off.
-If it is all written off and then sold at a later date this would not be fair to James since Leanne would get the benefit if these are sold at a later date.
-The purchase of this inventory would have been a decision made by both James and Leanne so if it was a bad decision they should both bear the impact of this decision.
+If it is all written off and then sold at a later date this would not be fair to Dabika since Elicia would get the benefit of a reduced shareholders' equity and thus a lower payment required to Dabika.
+The purchase of this inventory would have been a decision made by both Dabika and Elicia so if the inventory is unsellable they should both bear the impact of this decision.